Endeavour (TV series)

-Endeavour is a British television detective drama series.
+Endeavour is a British television detective drama series on ITV.
 It is a prequel to the long-running Inspector Morse series.
 Shaun Evans portrays the young Endeavour Morse beginning his career as a detective constable, and later as a detective sergeant, with the Oxford City Police CID.
-Endeavour is the third of the Inspector Morse series following from the original Inspector Morse (1987–2000) and its spin-off, Lewis (2006–2015).
+Endeavour is the third of the Inspector Morse series, following the original Inspector Morse (1987–2000) and its spin-off, Lewis (2006–2015).

-After a pilot episode in 2012, first set in 1965, the first series was broadcast in 2013, also set in 1965 and five more series have followed, with the exception of 2015.
-The second series was set in 1966, while the third and fourth series were both set in 1967.
-The fifth series, with six episodes, was set in 1968, and the sixth series picked up eight months later, set in 1969.
-Series seven, set in 1970, began screening in February 2020, with the first episode shown in the United States on Masterpiece Theatre on 9 August of that year.
+Nine series were made, set from 1965 to 1972.
+After a pilot episode broadcast in 2012, set in 1965, the first series was broadcast in 2013, also set in 1965.
+The second series was set in 1966, and the third and fourth both in 1967.
+The fifth series, with six episodes, was set in 1968, and the sixth series picked up eight months later, in 1969.
+Series seven, set in 1970, began screening in February 2020, with the first episode shown in the United States on Masterpiece Theatre on 9 August that year.

 In August 2019, ITV announced that the series had been recommissioned for an eighth series.
-Filming for series eight began in March 2021 and concluded in June 2021, set in 1971.
+Filming for series eight, set in 1971, began in March 2021 and concluded in June 2021.
 Filming for the ninth series, set in 1972, began on 22 May 2022.
-The next day, it was confirmed that it would be the show's last.
-Filming ended on 26 August 2022; broadcast was between 26 February and 12 March 2023.
+The next day, it was confirmed that it would be the last.
+Filming ended on 26 August 2022, and the series was broadcast between 26 February and 12 March 2023.
+In the United States, the first episode was broadcast on 18 June 2023.

 Episodes

 Plot

-Set in the 1960s and 1970s in Oxford, the series centres on the early career of Endeavour Morse (Shaun Evans) after he has left Lonsdale College of Oxford University late in his third year without completing his degree, spent a short time in the Royal Corps of Signals as a cipher clerk and then joined the Carshall-Newtown Police.
+Set in the 1960s and 1970s in Oxford, the series centres on the early career of Endeavour Morse (Shaun Evans) after he left Lonsdale College in Oxford University late in his third year without completing his degree, spent a short time in the Royal Corps of Signals as a cipher clerk and then joined the Carshall-Newtown Police.

 Pilot (2012)

 In the pilot episode, having been transferred to CID after only two years as a uniformed police constable, the young Morse soon becomes disillusioned with law enforcement and begins writing a resignation letter.
-Before he can resign, Morse is sent with other detectives from the Carshall-Newtown Police to the Oxford City Police's Cowley Police Station to assist in investigating the case of a missing fifteen-year-old schoolgirl.
+Before he can resign, Morse is sent with other detectives from the Carshall–Newtown Police to the Oxford City Police's Cowley Police Station to assist in investigating the case of a missing 15-year-old schoolgirl.

 Having studied at Oxford gives Morse advantages and disadvantages when dealing with Oxford's "town and gown" divide.
-During the pilot episode he tenders his resignation, but his superior, veteran Detective Inspector Fred Thursday (Roger Allam), sees in him an unblemished detective whom he can trust and takes him under his wing to be his new "bag man" (aide), replacing a corrupt detective sergeant.
+During the pilot episode he tenders his resignation, but his superior, veteran Detective Inspector Fred Thursday (Roger Allam), sees in him an unblemished detective whom he can trust and takes him under his wing as his new "bagman" (aide), replacing a corrupt detective sergeant.